How To Earn The Compostela

 As experts in the Camino de Santiago, we have considerable experience tailoring walks for those who are new to walking or who find it difficult walking for long distances.

-See our Gentle Steps Camino if you prefer to walk at a slower pace and have more time.
+See our Gentle Steps Camino Frances if you prefer to walk at a slower, more relaxed pace.

 We will be happy to create a personalised itinerary designed specifically around your needs and interests.